artemis15/sp/Simple Labs/Lab4.md

 ## Step 3: Add your Page to your Menu
 ***Go to Service Portal > Portal > Your Portal***
 - Click through to the Main Menu (SP Header Menu)
-- Add a New Menu Item:
+- Add a New Menu Item:<br/>
-o Label = Dashboard
+o Label = Dashboard<br/>
-o Order = 500
+o Order = 500<br/>
-o Type = Page
+o Type = Page<br/>
-o Page = dashboard
+o Page = dashboard<br/>

 ## Step 4: Add OOB Widgets to your Columns

 ### Container 1
-- Left Column:
+ ***Left Column:***
-o Place a “Data Table from Instance Definition” widget o Open Widget Options:
+- Place a “Data Table from Instance Definition” widget
+- Open Widget Options:
-	Title = Recent Incidents
+o Title = Recent Incidents
-	Table = incident
+o Table = incident
-	Fields = Number, Short Description, Caller
+o Fields = Number, Short Description, Caller
-Right Column:
+***Right Column:***
-o	Place a “Simple List” widget o	Open Widget Options:
+- Place a “Simple List” widget
+- Open Widget Options:
-	Table = hr_task
+  - Table = hr_task
-	Display field = Short Description
+  - Display field = Short Description
-	Bootstrap Color = pick one
+  - Bootstrap Color = pick one

-Container 2
+### Container 2
-Place a “Form” widget
+- Place a “Form” widget

-Step 5: Preview and Update
+## Step 5: Preview and Update

 Preview your Portal (not from the Designer):
-•	Click the “Dashboard” menu item in your Menu
+-	Click the “Dashboard” menu item in your Menu
-•	You should see your 2 widgets in Container 1 loaded with correct values
+-	You should see your 2 widgets in Container 1 loaded with correct values
-•	Add this to the end of your URL: o	&table=incident&sys_id=-1
+-	Add this to the end of your URL: `&table=incident&sys_id=-1`
-•	You should then see the Form widget exposed with the standard form loaded
+-	You should then see the Form widget exposed with the standard form loaded
-•	Add this to the end of your URL: o	&view=ess
+-	Add this to the end of your URL: `&view=ess`
-•	You should now see the form widget loaded with the standard form, but within the ESS View (the final URL should read something like: ?id=dashboard&table=incident&sys_id=-1&view=ess
+-	You should now see the form widget loaded with the standard form, but within the ESS View (the final URL should read something like: `?id=dashboard&table=incident&sys_id=-1&view=ess`